 “Asking the question allows Aboriginal and Torres Strait Islander peoples access to a range of specialist services such as Bungee Bidgel, our Aboriginal health clinic at Hornsby, mental health services, or to receive more appropriately tailored care in the hospital environment.

-"Trauma informed and person centred care must include knowing your consumer thier cultural background is important to understand what are thier values and beliefs to provide a holistic approach to care,
+"Trauma informed and person centred care must include knowing your consumer their cultural background is important to understand what are their values and beliefs to provide a holistic approach to care,

 "Aboriginal and Torres Strait Islander people are extremely proud of their culture; it's who we are.
 By not asking we are already breaking down engagement."